|

 (A) In general

-For purposes of this title, gain or loss from trading of section
+gain or loss from trading of

-1256contracts shall be treated
+section 1256contracts shall

-as gain or loss from the
+be treated as gain or loss from

 sale or exchange of a capital